apache/pdfbox-docs/content/2.0/migration.md

 For test support the libraries are updated to

 - JUnit 4.12
-- JAI Image Core 1.2
+- JAI Image Core 1.3.1
+- JAI JPEG2000 1.3.0
 - Levigo JBIG ImageIO Plugin 1.6.3

+For PDFBox Preflight

+- Apache Commons IO 2.4

 ## Breaking Changes to the Library